-- 1. All circulating materials will be loaned according to the following schedule: - A. Books, audio sets, videos and DVDs-21 days. - B. Magazines-seven days. - C. Encyclopedias-one day. - 2.
-Materials may be renewed at the discretion of the library staff. - 3.
-Fines for overdue items will be accrued at the rate of ten (10) cents per day, per item.
-Under certain circumstances, fines and fees may be waived either partially or fully at the discretion of the library and are considered on a case-by-case basis.
-Staff may use their knowledge of library policies or procedures to assess a particular situation relating to the customer's account and decide that it is in the library's best interest to waive all or part of the fines/fees.
-Fine waivers greater than \$25 must be approved by library director before being granted. - 4.
-A patron will not be able to check out any materials if he or she has any outstanding fines or overdue books amounting to over ten dollars (\$10). - 5.
-If a library book is lost or damaged beyond repair, the patron will be charged the current replacement cost, plus a two-dollar (\$2) handling fee.
-Current replacement cost is determined by current catalog price or Books in Print price. - 6.
-If overdue materials have not been returned after the patron has been notified in an eight (8) week period, the patron will be charged for current replacement cost plus a two-dollar (\$2) handling fee.
+1. All circulating materials will be loaned according to the following schedule:

+A. Books, audio sets, videos and DVDs-21 days.

+- B. Magazines-seven days. - C. Encyclopedias-one day.

+2. Materials may be renewed at the discretion of the library staff.

+3. The JC Wheeler Public Library recognizes the barrier to access that library overdue fines create for families.
+For this reason, the library does not charge overdue fines on materials.
+However, this does not mean that patrons can take an item and never return it with no penalty or completely ignore due dates on the items that they checkout.
+Existing checkout limits still apply and if materials are not returned within the amount of time listed in this policy, the library will bill replacement costs/materials recovery fines/processing fees for the items not returned as listed in this policy.
+Damaged materials replacement costs are also not included in "fine free."
+Fine free relates solely to overdue fines on materials.

+4. A patron will not be able to check out any materials if he or she has any outstanding fines or overdue books amounting to over ten dollars (\$10).

+5. If a library book is lost or damaged beyond repair, the patron will be charged the current replacement cost, plus a two-dollar (\$2) handling fee.
+Current replacement cost is determined by current catalog price or Books in Print price.

+6. If overdue materials have not been returned after the patron has been notified in an eight (8) week period, the patron will be charged for current replacement cost plus a two-dollar (\$2) handling fee.